antoniotangarife/Game-Center-Swift/README.md

 /**
     Forcing the player to identify themselves on game center if it did not already

+    Without Completion
+*/
+self.gameCenter.loginToGameCenter(completion: nil)

+/**
+    Forcing the player to identify themselves on game center if it did not already

     With Completion for Open Windows Login in Game Center if player is not Login or do nothing if he is already identified */ gameCenter.loginToGameCenter() {